phosphene/rails4.x-reactjs-test-demo/README.md

     $ rspec spec

+##### run development mode

+    $ rake db:setup

+will load your seed admin user so you can sign in.
+It will also run any migrations necessary. check db/seeds.rb for what is loaded

+    admin password is now admin

 #### start rails server to view app in browser

     $ rails s

 ###### view the app in browser